nickader/AderLabWebsite/index.md

 ---
 ---

 The Ader Lab at the Univeristy of North Carolina Greensboro (UNCG) seeks to uncover how cells build and maintain compartments.
-We're broadly intrested in the cell biology of membrane remodelling and comaprtmentalization, which we investigate using the model yeast, _S. pombe_.
-We value communication of our science with both peers in our field as well as the public.
-The Ader Lab is a place where scientists can learn and grow with each other, advancing not just the field but our professional career development.
-We recognize that the scientific endevaur has historically excluded certain groups and individuals, and we recognize our role to address and reduce structural barriers to individual success.
-In that light, we embrace the princiles of diversity, equity, and inclusion in our as they manifest in our spaces at UNCG and the broader community.
+More specifically, we're intrested in the cell biology of membrane remodelling and comaprtmentalization, which we investigate using the model yeast, _S. pombe_.
+As a group, we value communication of our science with both peers in our field as well as the to the gernal public.
+The Ader Lab aims to be a place where diverse scientists can learn and grow with each other, advancing not just the field but our personal growth as scientists.
+We acknowledge that the scientific endevaur has historically excluded certain groups and individuals, and we recognize our role to address and reduce structural barriers to individual success.
+In that light, we embrace the princiles of diversity, equity, and inclusion  as they manifest in our spaces at UNCG and the broader community.

 ## Highlights